ortus-docs/commandbox-docs/embedded-server/multi-site-support/defining-sites.md

+---
+description: Defining sites in CommandBox Multi-Site
+---

 # Defining Sites

 There's no flag or setting for enabling multiple sites in a single server.
-All you have to do is&#x20;
+All you have to do is

 * define a `sites` object in `server.json`
 * or a `siteConfigFiles` setting in `server.json`

-inside your `server.json` and if 1 or more sites are found, CommandBox will automatically switch over to "multi-site" mode.
+inside your `server.json` and if one or more sites are found, CommandBox will automatically switch over to "multi-site" mode.
 It's easy to tell if a server has more than one site.
 When you start it, the console output will have a dedicated section in the output for each site.
 There is also additional information in the `server info` command about each site.

 ```
 ❯ start --dryRun